JustADeer/TurnOn/README.md

 # How to install

-first change the path to save the file. then go to window search type "Run" in the Run tab type "shell:startup" put the "TimeChecker.pyw" in that folder
+first change the path to save the file. then make a shortcut. go to window search type "Run" in the Run tab type "shell:startup" put the shortcut in that folder